30 June 2021

 International exchange framework and optional module for sale of goods

-The information to be exchanged includes identifying information (name, address and any tax identification number (TIN)), the total consideration paid during a reportable period, and other information.
+The information to be exchanged includes among other identifying information, name, address and any tax identification number (TIN), and the total consideration paid during a reportable period.
 Regarding the time of the exchange of information, the MCAA states that Competent Authorities shall use all reasonable efforts to exchange the information within two months after the end of the Reportable Period to which the information relates (e.g., before 1 March), and should proceed with exchanges no later than four months after the end of the Reportable Period to which the information relates (e.g., before 1 May).
 The Competent Authorities will transmit the information through the OECD Common Transmission System and in compliance with the related encryption and file preparation standards.

 Further, the MCAA enables sending jurisdictions to provide the information to an interested receiving jurisdiction, even if the receiving jurisdiction has not implemented the Model Rules.
-This is to facilitate situations where a jurisdiction is interested in exchanging such information on a non-reciprocal basis.
+This is to facilitate situations where a jurisdiction has incentives to exchange such information on a non-reciprocal basis.

 Implications